 This course meets these goals and objectives by exposing students to the problems of data gathering, presentation, and interpretation, in the context of spatial, statistical maps.

-HOW THIS ONLINE COURSE WORKS
+HOW THIS COURSE WORKS

-Mode of delivery: This class is 100% online.
-All video lectures, lab demonstrations, and learning materials will be uploaded on Carmen Canvas.
+Mode of delivery: This class is in-person.
+All learning materials will be uploaded on Carmen Canvas.
 There will be additional components:

+- General lectures

-- General lectures: asynchronous on Carmen Canvas. - Labs and exercises: synchronous on Zoom, every Wednesday during the regular class time. - Office on Zoom (synchronous, time booked on Carmen Calendar).
+- Labs and exercises

+- Office on Zoom (time booked on Carmen Calendar).